Ivanka Trump

 Ivanka Trump in 2011.
 Image courtesy of Rich Girard via Wikimedia Commons.

-A longtime aide to her father and executive vice president of his company, Ivanka Trump is poised to become the most influential first daughter since Alice Roosevelt Longworth.
-As a teen, Trump had a modeling career, appearing on the cover of Seventeen in 1997 and doing several runway shows.
-She earned a bachelor’s degree in economics from the Wharton Business School at the University of Pennsylvania in 2004 and briefly worked for Forest City Enterprises, a real estate company, before joining the Trump Organization, where she serves as executive vice president as of 2016.
-She made her first appearance as a judge on her father’s reality show The Apprentice in 2006, became a regular the following season, and also served as a judge on the spinoff, Celebrity Apprentice.
+As a teen, Ivanka Trump had a modeling career, appearing on the cover of Seventeen in 1997 and doing several runway shows.
+She earned a bachelor’s degree in economics from the University of Pennsylvania’s Wharton Business School in 2004 and briefly worked for Forest City Enterprises, a real estate company.
+In 2005, she joined the Trump Organization, where she served as an executive vice president until she left the company during her father’s presidential term.
+She made her first appearance as a judge on her father’s reality show The Apprentice in 2006, became a regular the following season, and served as a judge on the spinoff, Celebrity Apprentice.
 In 2007 she launched her own line of designer jewelry.
-She converted to Judaism and married Jared Kushner in 2009, the same year she published her first book, The Trump Card: Playing to Win in Work and Life.
-During the 2016 election, Ivanka Trump often served to soften the explosive rhetoric Donald Trump employed in his speeches, whether by her statements or simply by her existence as a strong, successful, Jewish woman at the heart of her father’s organization.
+She converted to Orthodox Judaism and married Jared Kushner in 2009, the same year she published her first book, The Trump Card: Playing to Win in Work and Life.
+During the 2016 election, Ivanka Trump often served to soften the explosive rhetoric Donald Trump employed in his speeches.
+Following her father’s election, she served in an official capacity as an advisor to him from 2017 to 2021.
+She advised his decisions about women’s issues, focusing especially on supporting women entrepreneurs.
+She released her second book, Women Who Work: Rewriting the Rules for Success, in 2017.
+She terminated her fashion line in 2018 amidst widespread controversy.
+In 2019 she launched the Women’s Global Development and Prosperity Initiative, which aimed to help women succeed in the workplace.
+Since leaving the White House, she has stated that she believes that her father lost the 2020 election fairly and is said to have counselled him against supporting the riots on January 6, 2021.
+As of 2023, she, like the rest of her family, is embroiled in a number of fraud cases.

 How to cite this page